Everything You Need to Know About a Discount Agent

 Con: You May Not Get the Same Level of Service

 While you’ll still get professional service from a discount agent, you may not get the same level of service that you would from a traditional agent.
-Discount agents typically work with a larger number of clients, so they may not be able to give you the same attention as a traditional agent.
+Discount agents typically work with many clients or more clients at once, which can reduce the level of personalized support you receive.
+Additionally, discount brokerages may have fewer agents available, limiting your options.
+Lower fees often mean less personalized support compared to traditional agents.

 Con: A Discount Agent May Have Less Experience

 Let’s face it.
 Even in tight real estate markets, experienced, strategically-minded agents still have an advantage.
-Discount agents are often new to the business or may have less experience than traditional agents.
+Working with an experienced broker who has a strong track record can make a significant difference in your selling experience.
+Discount agents are often new to the business or may have less experience than traditional agents, while top performing agents and top agents are often able to achieve better results for their clients.

 Pro: You Can Save on Closing Costs

 Discount agents & brokers often have relationships with closing companies that allow them to offer reduced rates to their clients.
-This can save you hundreds or even thousands of dollars on your closing costs.
+This can save you hundreds or even thousands of dollars on your closing costs, especially if you’re able to get a home appraisal for free or at a reduced rate through certain programs or professional partnerships.

 Con: You Will Have to Do More Work Yourself